swaymun/system-design-excalidraws/README.md

 # system-design-excalidraws
-A collection of notes/diagrams I made in Excalidraw while studying for System Design
+A collection of notes/diagrams I made in Excalidraw while studying for System Design Interviews